 Investors is not only meant in its most common sense of financing institutions, but also refers to public bodies, local energy planning authorities, energy agencies, Energy Service Companies (ESCOs), building developers, energy suppliers, district heating operators and energy cooperatives.
-And finally, it also refers to building owners and homeowners, who decide to invest in a renewable heating system for their house.
+And last but not least, it also refers to building owners and homeowners, who decide to invest in a renewable heating system for their house.

-For a successful transition of the heating and cooling sector, public authorities should take over the pioneering role of first movers by considerably investing in public buildings and H&C network renovations4.
-Investments from the public sector will play a very important role.
+For a successful transition of the heating and cooling sector, public authorities should take over the pioneering role of first movers by considerably investing in public buildings and H&C network renovations.
+At the same time, investments from the public sector will play an equally important role.

 One of the biggest challenges in this sense will be to engage businesses that are not energy related.
 In fact, for most of such businesses, taking concrete measures and securing investments to switch to renewables is a low priority.
 To enable a behavioural change in this context, the benefits of a clean energy transition (other than cost savings and contribution to climate protection) must be highlighted (e.g. increase in productivity, better working conditions, improved corporate image, and of course long-term financial returns).
-These are direct benefits, unlike the indirect benefit of contributing to the overall sustainability goals, which often is not the primary goal or business driver for profit-oriented organisations5.
+These are direct benefits, unlike the indirect benefit of contributing to the overall sustainability goals, which often is not the primary goal, metric, or business driver in for-profit organisations.